wanswings/CheckMD5/README.md

 Uninstall
 --------------------
-To remove TextFileXpander.app from your Applications folder.
+To remove CheckMD5.app from your Applications folder.

 Release Notes
 --------------------